Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-contextual-ratings.md

 # Examples of individual Ratings

-Rate Alice as a better back end programmer than Bob using the _pairwise comparison_ rating type.
+Rate Alice as a better back end programmer than Bob using the _pairwise comparison_ context type.

 ```
 {